reh119/OberonTaskManager/README.md

 # Oberon Task Manager
-> The Oberon team consists of Oscar Ramirez, Grant Smith, Jacob Jordan, Justin Jimenez, Rafael Hernandez, who are trying to create a task manager that will help anyone interested in making sure they meet their goals to better plan out their day.
+> The Oberon team consists of Oscar Ramirez, Grant Smith, Jacob Jordan, Justin Jimenez, Rafael Hernandez, who are trying to create a task manager that will help anyone determined to make sure they meet their goals to better oragnize their day.

 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->